seowxft/AO3Scraper/README.md

-## Statistics of Nirvana in Fire fanworks on AO3, data scraped on 8 June 2020 with [radiolarian's AO3Scraper](https://github.com/radiolarian/AO3Scraper).
+## Statistics of Nirvana in Fire fanworks on AO3

+Data scraped on 8 June 2020 with [radiolarian's AO3Scraper](https://github.com/radiolarian/AO3Scraper).

 - Run `python ao3_work_ids.py <url>` to get csv file of AO3 fanwork ids.
 - Output csv is then used to scrape fanwork data with `python ao3_get_fanfics.py <csv>`.